mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT2.md

 ## DMG Bouns Multiplier
 DMG Bouns refers to all percentage-based DMG bounses, including Attribute Type DMG Bounses, as well as special percentage-based DMG bonus based on attacktag(Basic/Special/Ex Special/Sub/Dash/Combo/Assist/Chain Attack, Ultimate, etc.), all DMG bouns and so on.
 It means **Attacker deals more DMG.**:<br>
 $$DMG\enspace Bouns\enspace Multiplier\enspace =\enspace 1\enspace +\enspace ΣDMG\enspace Bouns$$
-You may also find some DMG Bouns for Fighting Style, this is also all DMG Bouns.
+You may find some DMG Bouns for Fighting Style, this is also all DMG Bouns.

 ## CRIT Multiplier
 When attack triggers a critical hit, damage will get a crit bouns.
 Crit Rate is a probability, so:<br>